maheshkafle/maheshkafle.github.io/_posts/2026-04-26-first-writeup.md

 ---

 🖥️ 1.
-Scan an Entire Subnet
+Basic Host Discovery

 Scans a single host to check if it is up and identifies open ports.
 Useful for quick host checks.